 All windows – yes each and every window must also have a window sill at the base.
 The window sill provides a visual base and a Sub-Sill extends the window sill outward.

 These features are designed to provide protection, and runoff for rain water.
 Aesthetically, these features provide the illusion of structure.
+Enabling your inner senses to feel the support it provides.

 What is a Window Sash?